monkeyman192/NMSDK/docs/exporting/exporting.md

 To allow for flexibility, `Reference` nodes can be given two important properties, `Reference path` and `Scene name`.

 `Reference path` is used to specify the path to an external scene file (relative to the PCBANKS folder).
-If this property is set, any contained child objects **will not** be exported.

 `Scene name` is used to specify the name of the exported sub-scene.
 This is the name of the scene that any child objects will be exported in.